- Ms Christina Laskaridis

 - Year of Study:

-Christina Laskaridis is PhD candidate in Economics at SOAS, University of London working on debt crisis resolution with an emphasis on the World Bank and the International Monetary Fund.
-Christina was a Research Fellow at Duke University’s Center for the History of Political Economy.
-Area interests include Sub Saharan Africa, the Franc Zone, and Ethiopia.
-Christina also works on the political economy of the Eurozone crisis, in particular on matters relating to institutional governance reform, fiscal, monetary and debt policy.
-Christina is one the historians of economics helping to produce the podcast Ceteris Never Paribus, and co-convenes the The Politics of Economics seminar series at the University of Cambridge.
+Christina is a PhD candidate in Economics at SOAS, University of London, and was a Research Fellow at Duke University’s Center for the History of Political Economy.
+Alongside her PhD Christina is one the historians of economics helping to produce the podcast Ceteris Never Paribus, and co-convenes the The Politics of Economics seminar series at the University of Cambridge.

 The thesis examines how debt crisis resolution initiatives have evolved over the nineteenth and twentieth century with an emphasis on the post war period and the role of the International Monetary Fund and the World Bank.
 The thesis provides a framework regarding the emergence and evolution of debt sustainability, examining the interaction between policy initiatives, theoretical developments and measurement tools.